 Injuries such as sprains and strains often result in pain, swelling, bruising, inflammation, reduced range of motion, and downtime from activity.
 There’s also a psychological impact that occurs with injuries.
 An individual can experience the very same symptoms when recovering from surgery, along with the possibility of stitches and potential side effects from anesthesia.

 Healing injuries and recovering from surgery can take weeks and in some cases several months.
 The good news is there are several drug-free natural remedies to ease pain, reduce inflammation and heal injuries faster than expected.

 Cold Therapy.
-Icing, cold-water massage, ice baths and cryotherapy are inexpensive methods to reduce swelling, inflammation and relieve pain.
+Ice-water bathing, cold-water immersion, cold-water massage, and cryotherapy are inexpensive methods to reduce swelling, inflammation, and relieve pain.
 Hippocrates, a Greek philosopher and physician known as ‘the father of medicine’ wrote about the benefits of cold therapy to manage pain and swelling in the 4th century B.C.
 The Roman physician Galen described the use of cold compresses for analgesia following soft tissue injuries in the 1st century A.D.